1. K-State home

 Who we are

-K-State First and its programs are made possible by the support of administrators, staff, and faculty members from across campus.
-K-State First has 50 First-Year Seminar faculty, 45 lead Instructors in the CAT Communities, and over 75 GPS Guides.
+K-State First and its programs are made possible by the support of administrators, staff, faculty members, and students from across campus.
+K-State First has 50 First-Year Seminar faculty, 45 lead Instructors in the CAT Communities, and over 50 Learning Assistants (peer mentors).
 The K-State First Director and staff (listed below) work closely with a Student Advisory Council and campus-wide advisory workgroup as well as committees focused on communication, research and assessment, K-State First Book, faculty development, diversity and inclusion, and overall strategic planning.

 Meet the K-State First Team!

-Learn more about our core team and what we love about K-State First!
+Learn more about our team of dedicated staff, graduate students, and student workers, and what we love about how our work impacts first-year students!

 round image of Tara Coleman